soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Datasets

-Datasets are to be imported from the **INSPIRE GeoPortal**, **BonaRes** as well as **Cordis**.
-In later iterations SoilWise aims to also include other portals, such as **national** or **thematic portals**.
+Datasets are to be primarily imported from the **ZENODO**, **INSPIRE GeoPortal**, **BonaRes** as well as **Cordis**.
+In later iterations SoilWise aims to also include other projects and portals, such as **national** or **thematic portals**.
+These repositories contain a huge number of datasets.
+Selection of key datasets concerning the SoilWise scope is a subject of know-how to be developed within SoilWise.

 ### Knowledge sources

 With respect to harvesting, it is important to note that knowledge assets are heterogeneous, and that (compared to data), metadata standards and particularly access / harvesting protocols are not generally adopted.
 Available metadata might be implemented using a proprietary schema, and basic assumptions for harvesting, e.g. providing a "date of last change" might not be offered.
 This will, in some cases, make it necessary to develop customized harvesting and metadata extraction processes.
 It also means that informed decisions need to be made on which resources to include, based on priority, required efforts and available capacity.

-The SoilWise group is still exploring which knowledge resources to include.
+The SoilWise project team is still exploring which knowledge resources to include.
 An important cluster of knowledge sources are academic articles and report deliverables from Mission Soil Horizon Europe projects.
 These resources are accessible from **Cordis**, **Zenodo** and **OpenAire**.
 Extracting content from Cordis, OpenAire, and Zenodo can be achieved using a harvesting task (using the Cordis schema, extended with post processing).
 For the first iteration, SoilWise aims to achieve this goal.
 In future iterations new knowledge sources may become relevant, we will investigate at that moment what is the best approach to harvest them.

 ### Catalogue APIs and models